Write a little about yourself. Just a paragraph will do.

 Why oh why didn't I take the blue pill ?

-motivations, emotions, simplicity, best time to replace the sugar
+motivations, simplicity, best time to replace the sugar solution in

 On a typical Friday night I am